Tyler O'Neill Player Props: Cardinals vs. Diamondbacks

-Tyler O'Neill -- .167 average over his past 10 games -- will be in action for the St. Louis Cardinals versus the Arizona Diamondbacks, with Ryne Nelson on the hill, on July 24 at 9:40 PM ET.
+Tyler O'Neill -- .172 average over his past 10 games -- will be in action for the St. Louis Cardinals versus the Arizona Diamondbacks, with Merrill Kelly on the hill, on July 25 at 9:40 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Cubs.
+He collected three RBI (going 1-for-2 with a double) in his previous game against the Diamondbacks.

 Tyler O'Neill Game Info & Props vs. the Diamondbacks